kedro-org/kedro/docs/source/05_data/01_data_catalog.md

   cleitn_kwargs:
     endpoint_url : 'http://localhost:9000'
 ```
-> Note: The easiest way to setup Minio is to run a docker.
+> Note: The easiest way to setup MinIO is to run a Docker image.
 After the following command, you can access to Minio server with http://localhost:9000 and create a bucket and add files as if it is on S3.

 `docker run -p 9000:9000 -e "MINIO_ACCESS_KEY=token" -e "MINIO_SECRET_KEY=key" minio/minio server /data`